elkousy/payments-api/README.md

 ### Docker

-Please note the the `Dockerfile` uses the binary built locally. `Docker-compose` defines services for the Payments API and Postgres:
+Please note the the `Dockerfile` uses the binary built locally. `Docker-compose` defines services for the Payments API, Postgres and `newman` testing:

 ```
-make docker-compose-build
+make docker-compose-build # builds the payments-api and the custom newman image
 make docker-compose-up
 ```

 You can interact with the API on port `:8080`.
-The observabilty metrics and the heath checks are exposed on port `:8081`
+The observabilty metrics and the heath checks are exposed on port `:8081`.
+`newman` generates a html report in the reports folder.

 ## Testing